Consumer champion Robert Hammond wins his carriage dispute, and will be leading a £1 billion case against Amazon in the Competition Appeal Tribunal

 In more than 80% of the time, consumers accepted Amazon’s recommendation and purchased through the “Buy Box” without viewing other offers due to its intentional design, according to Hammond’s expert’s analysis.
 The claim alleges that the algorithm steered consumers towards product offerings that were more profitable for Amazon while obscuring other, often more affordable options.
 This behaviour reduced price and quality competition among sellers and caused consumers to pay more than for similar items on Amazon’s Marketplace.

-An expert economic analysis found that Amazon overcharged consumers for products they bought via the Marketplace by more than £1 billion between 1 October 2015 and 1 June 2020.
+An expert economic analysis found that Amazon overcharged consumers for products they bought via the Marketplace by more than £1 billion during the period from 1 October 2015 to at least 1 June 2020, but as claimed no later than 7 June 2023.
 Depending on further evidence that may come to light, products purchased from Amazon in the UK from 1 June 2020 until the date of judgment may also have been overpriced and may be included in the claim.

 ENDS